 Aside from the content on our site, (be sure to download our puzzle activities from our “Brainy Series” to get kids thinking about trees) there is a wealth of information about our amazing environment found on the Internet if you know where to look!
 On this page, we will attempt to post links to other sites we have discovered (or been introduced to) over time that we think you’ll like to explore and use to supplement your students’ learning experiences!
-Note: Although Arbor Rangers is based out of Indiana, the links featured on this page may be for websites, locations, and organizations outside of the State of Indiana.
+Note: Although Arbor Rangers™ is based out of Indiana, the links featured on this page may be for websites, locations, and organizations outside of the State of Indiana.

 This page is designed to give educators links to online resources that feature information and activities related to tree education.
 Our focus is on non-profit organizations that have significant online learning content about trees that is easy to navigate through and not too cluttered or distracting with outside advertising or non-related content or links.
 At this time we do not accept solicitations from commercial sites (like sites that sell tree maintenance equipment, tree care products, tree work services, etc.) and we do not feature any for-commission links, nor participate in any for-profit link referral sharing.
-We also try to avoid listing sites (non-profit or for-profit) that clearly are not aimed toward our objective of providing learning and exploration content regarding trees, in general, but particularly with student-friendly urban forestry themes.
+We also try to avoid listing sites (non-profit or for-profit) that clearly are not aimed toward our objective of providing learning and exploration content regarding trees, in general, and particularly with student-friendly urban forestry themes.

 If you represent and/or have connections to resources of this nature that are not already listed on our website we’d love for you to share that with us for consideration for inclusion to our resources page!
 If you represent one of the sites already featured and would like us to edit or remove our link and summary, please let us know that too.